vicmoh/dynamic-string-api/README.md

 ```

 You can you also split string through the token object
-which split the token into an array of tokens similar to Java
+which split the token into an array of tokens similar to Java:
 ```javascript
 String toBeSplit = $("This string is going to be split into array of string");
 Token* token = split(toBeSplit, " ");